milen.me

 Network Metrics on macOS

 As part of my work on the Buck2 build system, I needed a way to observe the network throughput of the system.
-After some research, the conclusion was to use sysctl() with NET_RT_IFLIST2: this provided access to 64bit metrics which do not suffer from overflowing that affects the 32bit fields of the older APIs.
+After some research, the conclusion was to use sysctl() with NET_RT_IFLIST2: this provided access to 64bit metrics1 which do not suffer from overflowing that affects the 32bit fields of the older APIs.

 I wrote up a short sample program to quickly test the API.
 While the metrics for packets sent/received exactly matched the ones from Activity Monitor, the traffic metrics did not.
 I noticed two interesting behaviours: